ashdoesdev/ApplicationBot/README.md

 # ApplicationBot

-ApplicationBot is a Discord bot for guilds to manage applications.
+ApplicationBot is a Discord bot for guilds and other online communities to manage applications.

-## Suggested Setup
+## Setup

-Host bot on a free-tier EC2 instance.
+I recommend hosting the bot on a free-tier EC2 instance.

 ### Part 1.
 Set up the application and validate it runs locally.
 1. Set up application in the [Discord Developer Portal](https://discord.com/developers/applications)
 2. Add a bot user to the application.
 Copy the token.
 Don't share or commit it.
-Adjust gitignore if needed.
+Adjust .gitignore if needed.
 3. Invite bot to server.
-[Suggested permissions](https://discordapi.com/permissions.html#1342516344)
+[Recommended permissions](https://discordapi.com/permissions.html#1342516344)
 4. Download files and test the bot locally.
 ```
 npm install